Audi Q2 35 TDI

 Front passenger airbag deactivation switch (early production) Verify if applicable

 Contact an Audi dealer with the VIN to verify all applicable recalls have been completed.
-Recall scope varies by production date and market.
+The fuse box wiring harness recall is particularly important as it can cause sudden loss of instrument lighting and motive power while driving.

 Warranty Status

-Factory warranty (2 years) Expired on all used Q2s
+Factory warranty (2 years) Expired on all used Q2 35 TDIs

 Rust perforation warranty 12 years from first registration

-Audi Approved Used warranty Available at Audi dealers, typically 12-24 months
+Audi Approved Used warranty Available through Audi dealers, typically 12-24 months

 All used Q2 35 TDIs are outside their original 2-year factory warranty.
-Audi's 12-year rust perforation warranty may still apply on cars under 12 years old.
-Audi Approved Used cars from official dealers often come with an extended dealer warranty.
+Audi's 12-year rust perforation warranty may still apply depending on the registration date.
+Audi Approved Used cars from official dealers often include an extended warranty, but verify exact coverage and exclusions before relying on it.

 ↔ Also consider